Building mental fitness: The new standard for a stronger mind

 - Spend time with people or pets who energize you

-- Set some boundaries—especially with screens and work hours
+- Set some boundaries around screens and work hours